 Q: How were the aero testing sessions performed?

-A: They revolved around in-the-field aero testing using the Alphamantis Technologies system (Alex Simmons of Aero Coach Australia).
+A: They revolved around in-the-field aero testing using the Alphamantis Technologies system.
 Initial testing confirmed Bridie’s low starting point for CdA, and from an aerodynamics perspective confirmed a good baseline position.
 It also gave us a target when it came to the refinement of the front-end setup.
 Her position is wider in elbow stance, longer in pad reach and longer in her contact point with the end of the extension bar; this has effects further up the chain.
 Consequently, we have arrived at a position that is more comfortable and more sustainable, while actually reducing her CdA value from baseline testing.

 Q: How is Bridie’s progress towards her attempt?